 create a directory with mkdir command in Linux

-The best way to create a directory in Linux is using mkdir command. open the default terminal and type in the following command: mkdir directory_name.
+You can easily create a directory in Linux using mkdir command.
+Open the default terminal and type in the following command: mkdir directory_name.
 Replace directory_name with the name of the directory you want to create.
 Press enter.
 The new directory will be created under the current directory.

 The -p option stands for “parents” and it tells the mkdir command to create any necessary parent directories that don’t already exist.